nextflow-io/nf-validation/docs/samplesheets/examples.md

 ## Using a sample sheet with no headers

 Sometimes you only have one possible input in the pipeline sample sheet.
 In this case it doesn't make sense to have a header in the sample sheet.
-This can be done by creating a sample sheet with an empty string as input key:
+This can be done by removing the `properties` section fro m the samplesheet and changing the type of the element from `object` to whatever type you want:

 ```json
 {